kontent-ai/delivery-sdk-ruby/README.md

 end
 ```

-For successful queries, you will get either `DeliveryItemResponse` for single item queries, or `DeliveryItemListingResponse` for multiple item queries.
+For successful content item queries, you will get either `DeliveryItemResponse` for single item queries, or `DeliveryItemListingResponse` for multiple item queries.
 You can access the returned content item(s) at `.item` or `.items` respectively.

 The `ContentItem` object gives you access to all system elements and content type elements at the `.system` and `.elements` properies.
 These are dynamic objects, so you can simply type the name of the element you need: